gelatodigital/web3-functions-sdk/README.md

 ```

 ### Web3 Function Testing
-Use following command your your tests:
+Use the following command to run your test:

 `npx hardhat w3f-run W3F_NAME`